Traewelling/traewelling/privacypolicy_en.md

 Authentication takes place directly with the respective single sign-on provider.
 In the course of such authentication, we receive a user ID with the information that the user is registered with the respective provider under this user ID and an ID that cannot be used by us for other purposes (so-called "user handle").
-As well as, in the cases of Mastodon and Twitter, tokens that allow us to publish, read, manipulate and delete statuses in the respective social network.
+As well as, in the case of Mastodon, tokens that allow us to publish, read, manipulate and delete statuses in the respective social network.
 Whether additional data is transmitted to us depends on the single sign-on procedure used, on the data releases selected as part of the authentication process and also on which data users have released in the privacy or other settings of the user account with the single sign-on provider.
 Depending on the single sign-on provider and the user's choice, this can